A business that generates passive income seems too good to be true. But these types of businesses are out there.

 If you want to learn more about the best franchises for passive income, check out my article on the topic (including 7 concrete examples you can explore)

-So there you have it: 4 traits that help you identify which businesses are good for passive income and 12 examples of businesses that are natural fits for being operated passively.
+So there you have it: 12 examples of businesses that are natural fits for being operated passively.

 Now I want to emphasize that almost no business can be operated completely passively and there are risks involved in owning any business, so you need to bear those things in mind before you commit to starting or buying a business.